inavalentinova/ncsdk-1/README.md

-We appologize for any inconvenience this may have caused.
+We apologize for any inconvenience this may have caused.